SONIC WAVEFORMS FILES

 Recording mode: depth-derived, long-spacing mode

 Remarks about the recording: none.

-Acoustic data are recorded in DLIS format.
-Each of the eight waveforms consists of 512 samples, each recorded every 10 (monopole P&S) and 40 microsec (dipole modes), at depth intervals of 15.24 cm (6 inches).
+As most Schlumberger logs, acoustic data are recorded in DLIS format.
+Each of the four waveforms consists of 400 samples and is recorded at a sampling rate of 0.1524 m.
 The original data in DLIS format is first loaded on a Sun system using GeoFrame software.
 The packed waveform data files are then converted into ASCII and finally binary format.

 Each row of the binary file is composed of the entire waveform set recorded at each depth, preceded by the depth.
-In the general case of 8 waveforms with 512 samples per waveform, this corresponds to 1 + 4x512 = 4097 columns.
-In this hole, the specifications of the files are:
+In the case of 4 waveforms with 400 samples per waveform, this corresponds to 1 + 4x400 = 1601 columns.
+In this hole, the specifications of the file are:

 All values are stored as ' IEEE floating point numbers' (= 4 bytes).

 Any numerical software or programing language (matlab, python,...) can import the files for further analysis of the waveforms.

 SDT from FMS/SDT/GPIT/NGT (pass 1, bottom hole assembly at ~ 3506 mbrf)